EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 brew tap osx-cross/avr
 brew install avr-gcc avrdude cmake
 ```
+## Install VS Code

+The project uses CMake to build itself from the three libraries (Arduino, LUFA, USB Host Shield) and project code.
+VS Code's CMake extension can run the right CMake tasks automatically every time the project is opened.

 * Download and install Visual Studio Code here: https://code.visualstudio.com/download
 * Open VS Code, click on the 'extensions' icon on the left hand side and install the 'C/C++' and 'CMake Tools' extensions.